maverick-360/maverick-360/README.md

 ### Hi there 👋

-So nice of you for paying a visit!
+So nice of you paying a visit!

 - 🔭 I’m currently persuing Bachelor of Technology in Information Technology at Jalpaiguri Government Engineering College
 - 🌱 I’m currently learning Cross Platform App Development in React Native